ahemmeter/ahemmeter.github.io/README.md

 your webpages), you can't do that with the web interface. :disappointed: You'll need to download the repository and use Git to make and upload changes.

+**EDIT**: Github added support for uploading files using the web interface!
+Just drag and drop.

 ### Editing your CV

 Since the CV is so important, and academics often prefer to have black-on-white